nymtech/nym/documentation/operators/src/nodes/maintenance.md

 service nym-network-requester.service
 ```

-This will cause your node to start at system boot time.
-If you restart your machine, the node will come back up automatically.
+This will cause your `<NODE>` to start at system boot time.
+If you restart your machine, your `<NODE>` will come back up automatically.

 You can monitor system logs of your node by running:
 ```sh